CharlesRh/secular-buddhism/eightfold-path/2-right-intention/03-goodwill.md

 ### Today's Practice

-Today, experiment with beginning each interaction with the silent intention: "May I approach this with goodwill."
+Today, experiment with beginning each interaction with the silent intention: "May I approach this with goodwill" (*abyapada*).
+Then allow the feeling of *metta* to arise naturally.
 Notice how this intention affects your tone, your body language, and your responsiveness.
 Pay particular attention to challenging interactions—can you maintain goodwill even when you disagree or need to set a boundary?

 [^1]: For more information on the benefits of kindness, see: "The Science of Kindness" by the Random Acts of Kindness Foundation: [https://www.randomactsofkindness.org/the-science-of-kindness](https://www.randomactsofkindness.org/the-science-of-kindness)